FAQs

 How are your caregivers hired and trained?

-Our caregivers and CNAs go through the hiring process with our administrator who is a Registered Nurse.
-Our administrator also completes their initial skill competencies along with ongoing skill competencies and training.
+Our caregivers go through the hiring process with our administrator or our Registered Nurses.
+They also complete their initial skill competencies along with ongoing skill competencies and training with them.

-We also periodically meet with our clients and/or family members to ensure that the level of care is meeting all expectations.
+We also periodically meet with our clients and/or family members to ensure that the level of care meets their expectations.

 What type of options are available to pay for in-home care services?